damnordicus/starwars-app/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Using your mouse, you control the ship by clicking and holding the left or right mouse buttons, along with using the scroll ability.
+Using your mouse, you control the ship by clicking and holding the left or right mouse buttons and using the scroll ability.

-Left mouse button (click and hold): allows you to look all around you.
+Left mouse button (click and hold): allows you to look around.
 Right mouse button (click and hold): lets you slide up/down/left/right while facing the same direction.
 Scroll in/out: zoom in/out.

-If there's a planet visible on your screen, you can put your mouse cursor over it, and it's name will show up with a ring surrounding the planet to show which planet is currently in question.
+If there's a planet visible on your screen, you can put your mouse cursor over it, and its name will show up with a ring surrounding the planet to show which planet is currently in question.

 Clicking on a planet will automatically pilot the ship directly to the planet and stop leaving the planet in the center of your screen.
-During this travel, a pop up will show all of the details of that planet, including the characters from that planet, and the films which that planet has been in.
+During this travel, a pop-up will show all of the details of that planet, including the characters from that planet and the films that the planet has featured in.

-If you don't want to travel with the ship, the header bar has a drop down to allow you to choose a planet, and it will show you the same pop up with information on that planet, it just won't have the camera travelling there at this time.
+If you don't want to travel with the ship, the header bar has a drop-down to allow you to choose a planet, and it will show you the same pop-up with information on that planet.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>